praveenraghuvanshi/praveenraghuvanshi.github.io/README.md

 ## Conclusion

 In this post, I have just touched on the things covered as part of my presentation.
 Please move on to Part-1 and thereafter Part-2 for more detailed analysis and explanation.
 I would recommend to have a look at other presentation of Virtual ML.Net conference and I am sure you would love them as I did.
 This was the first edition of Virtual ML.Net and I wish to have many more of these.
-I am running a telegram ML.Net  group for ML.Net enthusiasts, please feel free to join it.
+I am running a telegram [ML.Net](https://t.me/joinchat/IifUJQ_PuYT757Turx-nLg) group for ML.Net enthusiasts, please feel free to join it.
+I wish a bigger and bolder next edition of Virtual ML.Net.

 Thank you reading this post, if you liked it, please like/comment.
 It'll encourage me to write more.